 During the mating season, ducks are considerably more assertive.
-Male ducks or drakes are more territorial during the mating seasons of spring and summer.
+Male ducks or drakes are alsomore territorial.

-However, the reality is that most people get new ducks in the spring or early summer.
+Now, most people get new ducklings sometime during the spring, which is when ducks tend to mate.
 This is when the stores are going to be offering those cute little fluffy ducklings for sale!

 Male to Female Ratios